The Space Law Review: United Kingdom

 Mandatory space debris measures

-The Guidance sets out the list of the standards that comprise the criteria by which licence applications are assessed.
-This includes various international space systems' standards defined by the International Organization for Standardization, international guidelines related to space debris mitigation defined by the Inter-Agency Debris Coordination Committee as well as safety standards defined at European level by the European Cooperation for Space Standardisation.
+The Guidance for orbital operator licence applicants and licensees (the Guidance) lists the standards that comprise the criteria by which licence applications are assessed.
+This includes various international space systems' standards defined by the International Organization for Standardization, international guidelines related to space debris mitigation defined by the Inter-Agency Space Debris Coordination Committee and safety standards defined at the European level by the European Cooperation for Space Standardization.

 Despite the Guidance requiring applicants to describe any design feature of the spacecraft in terms of impact protection from debris or micrometeoroids, this is not to be interpreted as a licence condition for satellites to be designed with space debris shields or to have any other impact protection measures.
 This information is requested as part of the licensing process for information only, rather than to establish a specific requirement for operators, which would be beyond the international debris mitigation measures.